 This gallery contains 36 photos.

-Tagged Agra, Architecture, British Raj, Colonial Agra, Colonial Heritage, Heritage, History, India, Port and Princely Cities of the Subcontinent, The Grand Tour, Travel
+Tagged Architecture, British Raj, Colonial Architecture, Colonial Lahore, Heritage, History, Lahore, Mall Road, Pakistan, Port and Princely Cities of the Subcontinent, The Grand Tour, The Mall, Travel